How to reuse header, footer, and other common modules in AnQiCMS templates to display content?

 </section>

-macroThe strength lies in its ability to allow you to create highly abstract and parametric UI components, reduce code redundancy, and make templates more concise and logical.
+macroThe strength lies in its ability to allow the creation of highly abstract and parameterizable UI components, reducing code repetition, and making templates more concise and logical.